mkgold/approachingdh/approachingdh-syllabus.md

 Should you wish to create a digital project of some kind for this class rather than a final paper, please meet with Prof. Gold to discuss.

-##Acknowledgements##
-I am grateful to Shannon Mattern and Matt Kirschenbaum for their suggestions on a draft version of this syllabus.